Early Childhood Education MA Non-Cert

 • a minimum of 32 points total

-Beyond the required courses (identified above), all other courses will be comprised of electives; that is, in consultation with and approval by the advisor.
-Students will undertake courses that help them develop an area of expertise.
+Beyond the required courses (identified above), all other courses will be electives selected in consultation with the advisor.

 Back to skip to quick links